Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “Occupational hazard,” he said.
 “Some clients do that to you.”

 She nodded once, slow.
-Then, quieter: “You disappeared fast after graduation.”
+“You disappeared fast after graduation.”

 The air hung between them until she said steadily, “I figured.”